 My point is that, once again, as in the case of the GD, which came on the heels of a world war and a pandemic followed by over-exuberance and a speculative bubble, the solution might once again be that The State comes to the rescue with its money printing machine.
-The alternative is to borrow money and finance the recovery with debt which then has to be paid back at albeit very low rates of interest.
+An alternative would be to borrow money (say USD) and finance the recovery with debt which then has to be paid back at albeit very low rates of interest.

 This economic crisis will have been triggered by COVID-19, but it will be exacerbated by the buildup of yet another bubble in personal and housing debt and stagnating incomes which in real terms have been declining as they were during the 1930s.

-Just as we papered over previous economic crises, so too we can paper over this one, albeit temporarily, as always.
+Just as we papered over previous economic crises, so too we can, and maybe must, paper over this one, albeit temporarily, as always.
 If nothing else, history has taught us that monetary systems, like empires, are not forever.
 At some point some sort of shock triggers their failure and they have to be re-invented.
 Whether our present monetary system is up to the present crisis remains to be seen.
-Our present economic and monetary systems are predicated on the impossibility of perpetual exponential economic growth in a world in which real resources are finite.
-Under the present monetary system (sometimes referred to as Modern Monetary Theory or MMT) we seem to have two basic roads that we can take, money printing and/or sovereign debt.
+Our present economic and monetary systems are predicated on the possibility of perpetual exponential economic growth in a world in which real resources are finite.
+Looking through the lens of Modern Monetary Theory (MMT) we seem to have two basic roads that we can take, money printing and/or sovereign debt.
 MMT can be considered a theory for explaining the monetary system that we currently have.
 Which ever way you slice it, we are talking debt because money is debt!